-As Amended by House Committee on Transportation
+As Amended by House Committee of the Whole

 Brief\

 HB 2192 would include the Safety Belt Use Act in the Uniform Act Regulating Traffic.
 It would clarify that no court costs are to be applied to seat belt violations and would remove outdated language.
 It also would remove unnecessary language redundant to the Child Passenger Safety Act.